Hyper Interdisciplinary Conference in Tokyo 2025

 In principle, the due date for invoice payment is March 6, 2025 (Thursday).
 (If you are unable to pay in time by the deadline due to the timing of your application, please contact the secretariat by e-mail.
 [Contact: [email protected]])

-In the event that the Tokyo-Kanto Congress of the Association of Transdisciplinary Studies 2025 is cancelled due to the organizer's decision, the request will be cancelled.
+In the event that the Tokyo Congress 2025 is cancelled due to the organizer's decision, the request will be cancelled.

 Click here to register as a participant